alexn0/queue/README.md

 2) If you run tests it will create a lot of files in temp directory.

-3) There seem to be left some bugs, so it is not recommended to use it anyhow.
+3) There could be some bugs, so it is not recommended to use it anyhow.

 #### License

-Copyright (C) 2017 alexn0.
+Copyright (C) 2018 alexn0.
 All rights reserved.